-Button Rock Preserve: Sleepy Lion Trail is a 4.1 mile moderately trafficked loop trail located near Lyons, CO that features a lake and is rated as moderate.
+Button Rock Preserve: Sleepy Lion Trail is a 4.1 mile moderately trafficked loop trail located near Lyons, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 Great trail with a few steep sections and generally rocky.
 Well shaded in the morning.
 Dramatic views of Long's Peak, Mt.
 Meeker, and Twin Sisters beyond the reservoir.
 Word to the wise: Somewhere near the highest elevation of the loop, it is very easy to get onto another trail called the Button Rock Trail.
 It eventually (5+ miles) gets to another trailhead called Hall Ranch, at least 10 driving miles and a few ridges away from the parking lot at Longmont Dam.